yishaiy/MeirTVDownloader/README.md

 # MeirTVDownloader
-Download and rename python script for series of lessons in meirtv.co.il
+Download and rename python script for series of lessons in meirtv.com/shiurim/..

+The meirtv site was updated in 2020-2021.